EricMFink/PRcasebook/Chapters/Part 5 - Conflicts/Conflicts of Interest.md

 the very grand jury considering the target's culpability creates an insoluble conflict not subject to waiver.
-Although the State's arguments possess considerable initial appeal, in light of modern changes in the manner in which attorneyclient relationships are to be viewed, we are constrained to disagree.
+Although the State's arguments possess considerable initial appeal, in light of modern changes in the manner in which attorney-client relationships are to be viewed, we are constrained to disagree.

 No doubt, it long has been the law of this State that it is "improper